UOA-COMPSCI719-S2-2024/cs719-examples/example-10-rest-services-with-validation/README.md

 Another example can be seen in the same file on lines 167 and 194 (updating a customer), and then in `orders-dao.js` lines 52 and 79 (creating a new order).
 The "create order" schema is particularly complex, but Yup can handle arbitrarily complex schema.

 A full deep-dive of this package is beyond the scope of this course.
 However, you will be expected to perform simple request validation in a practical test, and complex validation in the final project.
 So we highly encourage you to look into the library further when you can!

+### New API specification

+Here is the new API specification, slightly modified now that we can easily validate our inputs and return more appropriate response codes:

+1. `GET /api/customers`: Returns a `200 OK` response with a JSON array of customers.

+   - If the optional `search` query param is defined, only customers whose first name, last name, or email address match the search query will be returned.
+If no customers match, an empty array will be returned.
+   - Otherwise, all customers will be returned.

+2. `GET /api/customers/:customerId`: Finds the customer with the given `id`.
+If found, a `200 OK` response is returned with a JSON representation of that customer.
+Otherwise, a `404 Not Found` response is returned.

+3. `POST /api/customers`: Creates a new customer with the information given in the request body.
+The request body must contain a valid `firstName` (string), `lastName` (string), and `email` (string, valid email address).
+If not, a `422 Unprocessable Content` response will be returned.
+Otherwise, returns a `201 Created` response with a JSON representation of the new customer, and a `Location` header pointing to the new customer.

+4. `PATCH /api/customers/:customerId`: Updates the customer with the given `id`, with the information in the request body.
+If the customer doesn't exist, `404 Not Found` will be returned.
+Otherwise, the udpate will be attempted. `firstName`, `lastName`, and `email` are all optional, but if supplied, must be valid.
+If not, `422 Unprocessable Content` will be returned.
+If the update is successful, `204 No Content` is returned.

+5. `DELETE /api/customers/:customerId`: Deletes the customer with the given `id`, if it exists.
+Either way, returns a `204 No Content` response.

+6. `GET /api/customers/:customerId/orders`: Returns a `200 OK` response with a JSON array of all orders for the given customer if that customer exists, or a `404 Not Found` response otherwise.

+7. `GET /api/customers/:customerId/orders/:orderId`: Finds the order with the given `id` belonging to the given customer.
+If found, returns a `200 OK` response with a JSON representation of that order.
+Otherwise, returns a `404 Not Found` response.

+8. `POST /api/customers/:customerId/orders`: Creates a new order for the given customer, with the information given in the request body.
+If the customer doesn't exist, returns a `404 Not Found` response.

+   Valid orders must be a JSON array consisting of at least one order item.
+Each order item must have a `product` (string) and `amount` (integer > 0).
+If the incoming order is not valid, `422 Unprocessable Content` will be returned.

+   Otherwise, the order will be created, and a `201 Created` response will be returned along with a JSON representation of that order, and a `Location` header pointing to that order.